jeremiah-c-leary/vhdl-style-guide/docs/loop_statement_rules.rst

 |phase_7| |disabled| |error| |naming|

-This rule checks for valid prefixes on loop identifiers.
+This rule checks for valid prefixes on loop parameter identifiers.
 The default loop prefix is *lv\_*.

 |configuring_prefix_and_suffix_rules_link|